-This is a snippet of a conversation from Reddit: I wrote: Fantasy magic and “real” magic are closer than you think.
+I wrote: Fantasy magic and “real” magic are closer than you think.
 Mathematically speaking, the Kabbalic tree of life is a tree in the same sense as a perk tree in Skyrim where the ontological basis doesn’t necessarily have to describe a vector of reality for prima facie, they are just “empty symbols” where they are given semantic meaning.
-To say it a different way, you can algorithmically traverse the tree of life whether or not you believe it to be real, so you can deduce that the relations are consistent Read More
+To say it a different way, you can algorithmically traverse the tree of life whether or not you believe it to be real, so you can deduce that the relations are consistent and formulas derived from those relations are true regardless Read More

 Linear Algebra is a text for a first US undergraduate Linear Algebra course.
 You can use it as a main text, as a supplement, or for independent study.
 It is Free.
 The book, the complete answers to all exercises, classroom presentation slides, and a lab manual using Sage, are all available for download, as well as for purchase.
 The third edition incorporates many suggestions sent by users, including many more beginning exercises, and a new Topic on coupled oscillators and eigenvalues.